Image: Michelle Young/Supplied

 It’s so natural hearing these two go back and forth that you’d be forgiven in forgetting for a moment they’re two of Gen X’s most prominent and prolific figures of Australian rock music – and now, as it turns out, they’re bandmates.

 In August, You Am I frontman Rogers was announced as the new lead vocalist of the Hard-Ons, the band that Black founded in Punchbowl back in the mid-80s.
 Not only had Rogers joined the band he’s frequently called one of his all-time favourites, he’d also cut a new LP with them.
-I’m Sorry Sir, That Riff’s Taken is the Hard-Ons’ 13th studio album.
+I’m Sorry Sir, That Riff’s Been Taken is the Hard-Ons’ 13th studio album.
 With Rogers fronting the punk outfit, however, it felt like a proper fresh start.

 This ain’t no Judas Priest and Tim “Ripper” Owens operation, where Blackie and co. have simply picked out a fan to front this heritage outfit – rest assured, this is the real deal.
-All it takes is 32 minutes listening to I’m Sorry Sir to confirm it beyond a shadow of a doubt.
+All it takes is 32 minutes listening to I’m Sorry Sir… to confirm it beyond a shadow of a doubt.

 Ahead of the album’s release, Rogers and Black spoke candidly about their history, their present and what this fresh coat of paint means for one of Australia’s hardest-working bands.